Turner Syndrome (Monosomy X) in Children

 Girls with TS generally have normal intelligence.
 They tend to score higher on their

 verbal IQ than their nonverbal IQ.
-But they may have problems in the areas of spatial
+But they may have problems with spatial perception.

 Other possible problems include:

-How can I help prevent TS in my child?
+What can I do to prevent TS in my child?

 Researchers don’t know how to prevent the chromosome error that causes this disorder.